aisha-x/THM/Rooms/PT/Linux-privilege-escalation.md

 shell.so: ELF 64-bit LSB shared object, x86-64, version 1 (SYSV), dynamically linked, BuildID[sha1]=d7387b7c4c9aaa4d9c5f6c574e4cdb1596fa09af, not stripped
 ```

 Now we can use this shared object file when launching any program our user can run with `sudo`.
-In our case, the user can use these commands: `find`, `less` and `nano`.
+In our case, the user can use these commands: `find`, `less`, and `nano`.

 ```bash
 ─$ sudo LD_PRELOAD=/home/user/ldpreload/shell.so find